 - Garlic Powder Add some garlic powder if not included in your Italian seasoning blend.
 I would not recommend fresh garlic here as it can burn easily.

-- Lemon I really recommend not skipping this - it complements the savory elements so well.
+- Lemon Fresh lemon juice cuts through the richness of this dish.
+I really recommend not skipping this - it complements the savory elements so well.

 - Kosher Salt I always recommend using kosher salt in recipes.
 It is easier to control the saltiness and it coats food more evenly.

-- Black Pepper I like using about 3 good cranks of black pepper from a pepper mill in the bread crumbs.
+- Black Pepper I like using about 3 good twists of black pepper from a pepper mill in the bread crumbs.

 How to Make Italian Chicken Cutlets